 Starting at $39/user/month

-Best for: Salesforce-native teams with 20+ reps that need sophisticated lead routing, territory management, and account matching
+Best for: Salesforce-native teams that need sophisticated lead routing and account matching

 Watch out: It's Salesforce-only.
 HubSpot teams need to look elsewhere.
-Per-user pricing adds up fast for large sales orgs where every rep needs a seat, and the routing logic can get complex enough to require dedicated RevOps ownership.
+And the pricing per user adds up fast for large sales orgs where every rep needs a seat.

 Read Full Review →